This post will be updated regularly as the offerings through Amazon Brand Registry platform change.

 I think we can all agree the Amazon marketplace is such an incredible opportunity for brands and manufacturers around the world, but if you aren’t being protective and proactive with your brand, it can also be detrimental.
 Adapting to the new “normal” in commerce means you will be selling on Amazon, and if you don’t set yourself up for success with Amazon’s Brand Registry program, you could be setting yourself up for failure.
 Get a trademark, register your brand, and take advantage of these tools to perfect your brand integrity and watch your customer retention and sales grow.

-Learn about each of these services and more in our free whitepaper, The State of Amazon Marketing.
+Learn about Amazon in our free whitepaper, The State of Amazon: 2021 Report.

 - A Step-By-Step Guide to Creating Amazon Listings in Seller Central - August 3, 2020

 - How to Create Fully Optimized Amazon Listings - July 27, 2020

 - Writing for the Amazon Algorithm: The Most Effective Amazon Listing Strategy - July 7, 2020